-If an applicant is placed on a wait list, they shall be given the option to apply for all other PHA-administered housing programs that also have an open wait list.
-Applicants on the tenant-based wait list will be queried for interest on any newly established wait list.
+If an applicant is placed on a waiting list, they shall be given the option to apply for all other PHAadministered housing programs that also have an open waiting list.
+Applicants on the tenant-based waiting list will be queried for interest on any newly established waiting list.

-If a family refuses the PHA's offer from one wait list (e.g. PBV assistance), such refusal does not affect the family's position on another PHA wait list for another type of assistance (e.g. tenant-based assistance).
+If a family refuses the PHA's offer from one waiting list (e.g. PBV assistance), such refusal does not affect the family's position on another PHA waiting list for another type of assistance (e.g. tenant-based assistance).